Schistosoma bovis: Taxonomy and identification

 Schistosoma bovis is a digenetic, two-host blood fluke.
 It was discovered by Italian parasitologist Prospero Sonsino at Zagazig meat market in Egypt in 1876 from a bull.
 It is generally similar to other schistosomes, but Sonsino knew that it was larger and its eggs were different from those of the human species (first and only known schistosome at the time), Schistosoma haematobium, discovered by a German physician Theodor Bilharz in 1852, then known as Bilharzia haematobium or Distomum haematobium.
 Sonsino gave the name Bilharzia bovis following the genus classification introduced by another German physician Heinrich Meckel von Hemsbach in 1856 for the species described by Bilharz.
 The eggs of S. bovis are not only larger than those of other schistosomes, but also have thicker spine with an elongated shape in the form a spindle.
 The eggs are therefore the best and simplest identification key from other species.

 Sonsino later revised the name as Bilharzia crassa in 1877, and then as Gynaecophorus crassa in 1992.
 Though the genus name remained confusing, Louis-Joseph Alcide Railliet (in 1893) and Raphaël Blanchard (in 1895) revived and maintained the species name, bovis.
 The valid genus name Schistosoma was accepted by the International Commission on Zoological Nomenclature (ICZN) in 1954, following the name created by David Friedrich Weinland in 1858.
 Thus, the original Bilharzia bovis became Schistosoma bovis.

 Hybrids between S. bovis and the human schistosome, Schistosoma haematobium were first described in 2009 in Northern Senegalese children, and to a lesser degree hybrids between S. bovis and cattle schistosome S. curassoni found only in cattle.
-S. bovis-haematobium hybrids were also found during the 2013 outbreak traced to the Cavu river on Corsica.
-As a hybrid increases the host range of the parent species, they affect transmission, and as is known from other schistosome hybrid pairings, morbidity and drug susceptibility, so they are epidemiologically important.